Glycolysis: 1 glucose → 2 pyruvate, net 2 ATP, 2 NADH. In cytoplasm. No oxygen.

 The two opposing hormones that regulate blood glucose

 Fed state (glucose high): insulin released from beta cells.
-Promotes: GLUT4 insertion (glucose uptake in muscle/fat), glycolysis, glycogen synthesis, fatty acid synthesis.
+Promotes: GLUT4 (glucose transporter type 4) insertion (glucose uptake in muscle/fat), glycolysis, glycogen synthesis, fatty acid synthesis.
 Inhibits gluconeogenesis.
 Fasting (glucose low): glucagon released from alpha cells.
 Promotes glycogenolysis and gluconeogenesis in liver.

 Insulin